WebBlocks/WebBlocks/README.md

 ### Build

-This command will link, compile and optimize a build:
+This command will link, compile and produce a build into the `build` directory:

 ```
 blocks build
 ```

-**NOTE** This feature is in progress.
-Currently, build products are saved into `.blocks/workspace/`.

 ### Watch

-This command will watch for pertinent changes and rebuild when they occur:
+This command will watch for pertinent changes and rebuild into the `build` directory:

 ```
 blocks watch
 ```

-**NOTE** This feature is in progress.
-Currently, build products are saved into `.blocks/workspace/`.

 ### Development